A survival fan with thousands of hours on survival games and still a desire to chop trees.

 - Skinning animals

 Furthermore, you get experience based on the outcome.
-As an example, you gain experience from mining when you receive the resource rather than executing the action so mining 1 stone grants 30 experience.
-Similarly, you gain experience from felling a tree at the point you break it down to the when you can pick up wood.
+As an example, you gain experience from mining when you receive the resource rather than executing the action, so mining 1 stone grants 30 experience.
+Similarly, you gain experience from felling a tree at the point you break it down rather than when you can pick up wood.

 Lastly, you also earn a 10% experience bonus for nearby teammates completing activities.
-For example, if they fell a piece of a tree and earn 250 experience while you are nearby, you will accrue 25 experience.
+For example, if they fell a tree and earned 250 experience while you were nearby, you will accrue 25 experience.